 The Perfectionism Myth

 You might not label yourself as a perfectionist–yet many of us are secret perfectionists and don’t even know it!
 But creating an unattainable standard in our mind can be damaging to our current state of happiness.

-If you believe that you can’t do something until you have every last detail figured out, you’re a perfectionist.
+Believing that you can’t do something until you have every last detail figured out, congrats!
+You’re a perfectionist.

 If you believe that achieving one thing will make all your other problems go away, you’re a perfectionist.

-If you’re constantly comparing yourself to other people, then YES you might be a perfectionist–and all that perfectionism is probably doing a good job of keeping you very unhappy.
+Constantly comparing yourself to everyone else?
+Yes, you might be a perfectionist too!
+All that perfectionism is probably doing a good job of keeping you very unhappy.

 Reason You Don’t Feel Good About Yourself #6: